WebAssembly/spec/spectec/test-prose/TEST.md

 1. Return 0.

 Eval_expr instr*
-1. Execute the instruction instr*.
+1. Execute the sequence instr*.
 2. Pop the value val from the stack.
 3. Return [val].